Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 To set and unset callbacks:

-1. The TTS provides various callbacks to get information, such as the state changes and start or completion of an utterance.
+1. TTS provides various callbacks to get information, such as the state changes and start or completion of an utterance.

    Set the callbacks in the `TTS_STATE_CREATED` state.